 Development and Regulatory Milestone Payments: Depending on facts and circumstances, the Company may conclude that it is appropriate to include a milestone payment in the estimated transaction price using the most likely amount method or that it is appropriate to fully constrain the milestone.
 A milestone payment is included in the transaction price in the reporting period when the Company concludes that it is probable that recording revenue in the period will not result in a significant reversal of revenue in future periods.
-The Company may record revenues from certain milestones in a reporting period before the milestone is achieved if it concludes that achievement of the milestone is probable and that recognition of revenue related to the milestone will not result in a significant reversal in amounts recognized in future periods.
-Revenue from milestones is recognized to the extent of progress made in satisfying the associated performance obligation(s).
+The Company may record revenues from certain milestones in a reporting period before the milestone is achieved if it concludes that achievement of the milestone is probable and that recognized to the extent of progress made in satisfying the associated performance obligation(s).
 The Company records a corresponding contract asset when this conclusion is reached.
 Milestone payments that have not been included in the transaction price to date are fully constrained.
-These milestones remain fully constrained until the Company concludes that achievement of the milestone is probable and that recognition of revenue related to the milestone will not result in a significant reversal in amounts recognized in future periods.
-The Company re-evaluates the probability of achievement of such development and regulatory milestones and any related constraint each reporting period.
-The Company adjusts its estimate of the overall transaction price, including the amount of licensing revenue that was recorded, if necessary.
+These milestones will not result in a significant reversal is probable and that recognized to the milestone is reached.
+Sompany concludes that achievement of the milestone is probable and that recognized to the extent of progress made in satisfying the associated performance obligation(s).
+The Company records a corresponding contract asset when this conclusion is reached.
+Milestone payments that have not been included in the transaction price to date are fully constrained.
+These milestones will not result in a significant reversal in amounts recognized in future periods.
+The Company revenue related to the milestone will not result achievement of the milestone is probable and that recognition of revenue related to the milestone will not result in a significant every milestone is probable and that recognized to the milestone will not result in a significant reversal in amounts recognized in future periods.
+The Company revenue related to the milestone will not result in a significant reversal in amounts recognized in future periods.
+T